-When you make an I/O or floorplanning change in Chip Planner, commit, and save, the change is saved to a .pdc file that you have set as target in the Constraint Manager.
+When you make an I/O or floorplanning change in Chip Planner, commit, and save, the change is saved to a \.pdc file that you have set as target in the Constraint Manager.
 If no PDC constraint file is set as target, the change is written to a new user.pdc file.

 When the change is related to floorplanning, the user.pdc file is displayed in the Floor Planner tab.
+Interactive floorplanning actions in Chip Planner have corresponding PDC commands which can be made part of a constraint file for Place and Route.

 When the change is related to I/Os, the user.pdc file is displayed in the I/O Attributes tab.

-The I/O PDC files are located in the proj\constraints\io folder.
+The I/O PDC files are located in the proj>\constraints\io folder.